Belmond Royal Scotsman

 No specific child care facilities are available aboard Belmond Royal Scotsman, and the train has a decidedly more grown-up feel.

-Regional specialities are the order of the day, enjoyed from the on board Dining Cars.
+Regional specialties are the order of the day, enjoyed from the on board Dining Cars.
 Hearty and wholesome, expect succulent Aberdeen Angus beef, delicious wild salmon and freshly caught game, served up with locally sourced vegetables and accompanied by fine wines, liqueurs and malt whiskies.
 Alternate nightly between formal and informal dinners and enjoy evening views over pretty harbors and sweeping valleys.

 Activities are very much dependent on the journey you embark upon, but with a smattering of castles dotted around the picturesque highlands, distilleries aplenty and reams of wildlife spotting opportunities, guests aboard the Belmond Royal Scotsman can expect a varied and exhilarating itinerary.
 Highlights include a round of golf in the grounds of Ballindalloch Castle, a boat trip in Plockton to see wild seals, afternoon tea with views over the beautiful Loch Lomond, clay pigeon shooting on the Rothiemurchus Estate, a guided tour of the Roman spa city of Bath and a leisurely punt on the River Cam.